Difference Between C and Python Which One Should You Choose

 Learning Curve and Developer Experience

-Python is beginner-friendly, offering clean syntax, readable code, and automatic memory management.
-This ease of learning highlights another important difference between C and Python.
+• Python is beginner-friendly, offering clean syntax, readable code, and automatic memory management.
+This ease of learning highlights another important difference of Python and C

 Memory Management and Control

-Memory handling is one of the most critical areas that shows the difference between C and Python.
+Memory handling is one of the most critical areas that shows the C and Python difference.

 • C provides direct memory access using pointers.